 - Take part in site tours, sketching, and research assignments.
 Visit universities and attend lectures by Italian engineering professors.

-- Be immersed in the local culture through Italian-style meals, discussions on local culture, and more.
+- Experience the local culture through Italian-style meals, discussions on local culture, and more.

 “…this study abroad trip has been an eye-opening experience as it has enriched our minds …, pushed us to venture beyond our typical comforts, and fostered a curiosity for knowledge and the world itself.” – Kate Fickle, Italy 2012